ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Currently gets FNAL access token (set DEBUG=true in script before running).
         Check configruation first.
 Usually it is set to NCSA default and a bogus WLCG access token.
+  -- cilogon:test/df -- a client for testing the device flow against the CILogon server
+     This will require doing the DBService calls manually (that's part of the test).
+     In the CLC load the configuration and type df
+     This should respond with a user code, Call it USER_CODE.
+Paste into this and run it from the command line

+     curl -s -G -k --data-urlencode 'action=checkUserCode' --data-urlencode 'user_code=USER_CODE' 'https://localhost:9443/oauth2/dbService'

+     That should return with a status of 0 and a summary of the client.
+Approve it manually with

+     curl -s -G -k --data-urlencode 'action=userCodeApproved' --data-urlencode 'user_code=USER_CODE' --data-urlencode 'approved=1' 'https://localhost:9443/oauth2/dbService'

+     Before you just issue a request for the access token in the CLC, you will need to emulate the response from the IDP and set the username for the transaction.
+     In the CLC, use the

+     decode -32 token

+     command on the grant in the response.
+This is the id of the current transaction.
+     Set the user name there with

+     transactions>update >username

+     Does not matter to what.
   On dev, if all worked locally.
   ***
   Copy new cilogon-oa2-cli.jar to /opt/cilogon-oa2/lib and start the CLI.
 This